Torbuntu/AwakenJavaofthedeadjam/README.md

-# Awaken (Working title) a Java game for the Java of the dead POkitto game jam
+# Awaken: a Java game for the Java of the dead POkitto game jam

 ## Day 1
 | Showcase |